 For appeals based on the party alleging that the sanctions imposed are grossly disproportionate to the findings of responsibility, the appellate body may only affirm, reduce, or increase the sanctions assigned by the original hearing panel.
-For appeals based on other grounds, the appellate body that hears the appeal can take the following actions: affirm the original decision; affirm the original decision of responsibility for some or all of the charges and change the sanction (sanction may be reduced or increased); reverse the original decision (sanction may be reduced or increased); or remand the matter to the original hearing panel for further consideration.
+For appeals based on other grounds, the appellate body that hears the appeal can take the following actions: affirm the original decision; affirm the original decision of responsibility for some or all of the charges and change the sanction (sanction may be reduced or increased); reverse the original decision of responsibility for some or all of the charges and affirm or change the sanction (sanction may be reduced or increased); or remand the matter to the original hearing panel for further consideration.
 Upon remand, if the original hearing panel affirms its prior decisions regarding responsibility and sanctions, the appellate body shall continue its review and render a decision on the original appeal(s).
-If the original hearing panel reverses or modifies its original decisions regarding responsibility to appeal to the University Board on Discipline.
+If the original hearing panel reverses or modifies its original decisions regarding responsibility and/or sanctions, each party shall have a right to appeal to the University Board on Discipline.